in28minutes/spring-master-class/README.md

 - PDF : https://github.com/in28minutes/SpringIn28Minutes/blob/master/InstallationGuide-JavaEclipseAndMaven_v2.pdf

 ## Running Examples
-- Download the zip or clone the Git repository.
+- Download the zip file or clone the Git repository.
 - Unzip the zip file (if you downloaded one)
 - Open Command Prompt and Change directory (cd) to folder containing pom.xml
 - Open Eclipse
-   - File -> Import -> Existing Maven Project -> Navigate to the folder where you unzipped the zip
+   - File -> Import -> Existing Maven Project -> Navigate to the folder where you unzipped the zip file
    - Select the right project
 - Choose the Spring Boot Application file (search for @SpringBootApplication)
 - Right Click on the file and Run as Java Application